Healthy Land & Water: Tourism

 Much of South East Queensland's tourism is centred around the region's biodiversity, waterways and ecosystems.
 South East Queensland generates ~$40 billion in ecosystem service value annually.
 Moreton Bay provides ~$7 Billion annually.

 The South East Queensland region is made up of 14 major river catchments and covers an area of around 23,000 km^{2}. stretching from Noosa in the north to the Gold Coast in the south and west to the Great Dividing Range.

 The region is a biodiversity hotspot with unique and ecologically important areas, including Moreton Bay, Ramsar Wetlands, two adjoining UNESCO Biosphere Reserves (Noosa and the Sunshine Coast), and many outstanding natural assets.
 These areas are not only of immense environmental value but are also essential to the region's local economies, cultural heritage and resilience.

 History

 Healthy Land & Water's history stretches back to the 1990s.
 It is the culmination of several mergers between natural resource management groups servicing the South East Queensland region over time.
-These mergers were aimed at strengthening the capacity of these groups to address environmental and conservation challenges more effectively and sustainably.

 It took the name Healthy Land & Water Limited in 2016, after the merger of two predecessor bodies that had been servicing the South East Queensland region: